 The visiting evaluators are asked to pay particular attention to the requirements of Section N., ensuring the inclusion of a discussion of the institution’s apparent compliance with credit and time standards found in the NASAD Handbook (Standards for Accreditation III.).
 Also, the visiting evaluators must include in Section N. a discussion of the a) status, b) curriculum, c) title/content consistency, d) student work, e) development of competencies, and f) overall effectiveness of each curricular program/degree falling under the listing purview of NASAD.

 Should evaluators require assistance during the preparation of Visitors’ Reports, please contact Nora Hamme in the National Office directly.

 The expense report form linked below is intended for use only by visiting evaluators in reporting expenses directly related to NASAD visitations.

 Additional Helpful Information

-Visiting evaluators may now log in to access a private area on the website containing resources such as the September 2018 memorandum regarding work for the academic year 2018-19; the Procedures for Visiting Evaluators, including the Visitors’ Report Template; an expense report form; and additional information of importance to visiting evaluators that are added from time to time.
+Visiting evaluators may now log in to access a private area on the website containing resources such as the September memorandum regarding work for the current academic year; the Procedures for Visiting Evaluators, including the Visitors’ Report Template; an expense report form; and additional information of importance to visiting evaluators that are added from time to time.

 Please contact the National Office with any questions regarding accessing your account as a visiting evaluator.